gradytucker/docTRA/README.md

   - Node.js
   - npm

 ### Setting up the repository
   - Once you clone the repo to your personal computer, go to the directory via command line and enter the following commands:
   - `npm install -g expo-cli`
   - `npm install`

-### prerequisites to starting the application via simulator
+### Prerequisites to starting the application via simulator
 Windows:
   - ensure you have installed JDK8/android studio/android device simulator.
   - you will not be able to simulate on ios so do not worry about that.